kennethleungty/End-to-End-AutoML-Insurance/README.md

 - Traditional machine learning (ML) model development is time-consuming, resource-intensive, and requires a high degree of technical expertise along with many lines of code.
 - This model development process has been simplified and accelerated with the advent of automated machine learning (AutoML), allowing data teams to generate performant and scalable models quickly and efficiently.
 - An important thing to remember is that there are multiple components in production-ready ML systems beyond model development.
-- In this project, we explore how to set up, train, and serve an ML system using the powerful capabilities of H2O AutoML, MLflow, FastAPI, and Streamlit for life insurance risk assessment.
+- In this project, we explore how to set up, train, and serve an ML system using the powerful capabilities of H2O AutoML, MLflow, FastAPI, and Streamlit for insurance cross-sell prediction

 ___
 ## Objective
-- Build a predictive ML pipeline (on Prudential Life Insurance data) to automatically classify customer risk so that insurers can make the application process more streamlined.
+- Build a ML pipeline (on Prudential Life Insurance data) to automatically classify the interest of health insurance customers in purchasing additional vehicle insurance policy risk.

 ___
 ## Pipeline Components